-“Anything but yews!” “ I hate yews!” are phrases we landscape designers hear over and over from clients.
+“Anything but yews!” “ I hate yews!” are phrases we landscape designers repeatedly hear from clients.
+And we understand.
+We do.

 - Yews, allowed to grow without clipping or shearing, develop into magnificent specimen plants, but they are most often used as formal hedges and for topiary work.

 - The prostrate and spreading kinds are effective ground covers.

 - Yew is an excellent shrub for borders, entranceways, paths, specimen gardening, or mass plantings.

 - Yew thrive in most soils.
 While this evergreen shrub flourishes in the sun to partial sun and well-drained soil, it tolerates almost any exposure and makeup except for overly wet soil.

 - In addition, Taxus yew shrubs tend to be *deer-resistant, drought resistant and tolerant of repeated shearing and pruning, making yew shrub care relatively easy.